d4n392/Managing-Authorization-in-Linux/README.md

 In this lab I managed the permissions of files within the _/home/researcher2/projects_ directory, which is owned by me, the _researcher2_ user and the _research_team_ group.
 The goal was to ensure that the active permissions reflected the appropriate level of authorization.
 Using the principle of least privilege, I restricted access where necessary.

+## Skills Learned:

+- Managing file and directory permissions in Linux
+- Understanding and applying the principle of least privilege
+- Reading and interpreting Linux file permission strings
+- Modifying file and directory permissions using both symbolic and numeric notation
+- Navigating hidden files and adjusting their permissions
+- Implementing security policies through access control modifications

+## Tools Used:

+- Linux commands: _**ls -la, chmod**_
+- Linux Bash shell for navigating directories and managing authorization

 ### Check file and directory details

 The following code demonstrates how I used Linux commands to check the existing permissions set for the projects directory.